 - It can be said that any of us have a few moles on our body.
 However, you need to be careful if the moles change size or color, can sting or bleed when touched.

-- If you notice any unusual dark spots suddenly appearing on your skin, or if you feel pain when touching it, you should see a doctor for an accurate examination.
+- If you notice any unusual dark spots suddenly appearing on your skin, or if you feel pain when touching them, you should see a doctor for an accurate examination.
 Areas of skin that should be regularly observed include the palms of the hands, soles of the feet, fingertips, toes, around the vagina and anus.

 You may mistake squamous cell carcinoma or basal cell carcinoma for a rash.

-Tips for preventing skin cancer
+Suggestions for preventing skin cancer

 To prevent and reduce the risk of skin cancer, you should note the following measures: